inatic/magento2-facebookfeed/README.md

 $ bin/magento cache:clean
 ```

-To access the feed, go to : www.website.com/inaticfacebookfeed/

 You will also need to create the following attributes for the module to function as it is configured here:

 | Attribute                 | Type